Human-inspired Episodic Memory for Infinite Context LLMs: Related work

 Concerning computational efficiency and diluted attention, successful approaches propose methods for general improvements to Transformer efficiency through optimised computations~\citep{Dao:2024:FlashAttention2,Han:2024:HyperAttention,Aminabadi:2022:DeepSpeed,Kwon:2023:PageAttention,Liu:2024:RingAttention,Brandon:2023:StripedAttention} or compression techniques~\citep{Nawrot:2024:DMC,Zhang:2023:H2O}, as well as training methods tailored for long-context scenarios~\citep{Zhu:2024:PoSE,Chen:2024:LongLoRA}.
 Another direction is the utilisation of retrieval-based methods, the vast majority of which relies on a vector database that keeps a key-value cache and scalable approximations of k-nearest neighbors (k-NNs) to perform lookups~\citep{wu2022memorizing,Tworkowski:2023:LongLLaMA,Bertsch:2023:Unlimiformer}.
 Interestingly, since using a key-value cache with k-NN lookup can be seen as an approximation of applying softmax attention to the full token sequence (see Appendix~\ref{appdx:knn_softmax}), k-NN retrieval methods can be used without fine-tuning~\citep{Bertsch:2023:Unlimiformer}.
 For an exception that does not rely on k-NNs, see \citet{Wang:2023:LongMem}.

 A recent and interesting variant of k-NN retrieval involves retrieving large groups of tokens, rather than individual ones.
 Models that rely on this approach include SLED~\citep{Ivgi:2023:SLED} and the more recent InfLLM~\citep{xiao2024infllm}, which achieves SOTA performance on long-context benchmarks.
 InfLLM segments the entire context length into fixed-size memory units and employs k-NN lookup using the tokens with the highest accumulated scores per unit.
-This can be seen as a form of hierarchical attention, as illustrated in Fig.~\ref{fig:hierarcy}.
+The latter can be seen as a form of hierarchical attention in models that use such retrieval, as illustrated in Fig.~\ref{fig:hierarcy}.
 While group-based retrieval represents a promising direction, our approach significantly advances this concept by dynamically determining token groupings in a manner akin to human memory formation.
 This effectively addresses a fundamental limitation of InfLLM's fixed-size segmentation and enables more adaptive and context-sensitive processing of extended information.